Night Tube: History

-TfL announced in mid-2014 the introduction of the Night Tube.
+In September 2014, TfL announced the introduction of the Night Tube.
 The initial plans were for Friday and Saturday through the night services on a limited number of lines, with, on average, a train every 10 minutes or less, continuing from around midnight when train services usually close to around 5 a.m. and into the usual morning service.

 The planned service was on the whole of the Jubilee and Victoria lines.
 In addition to that, there was planned services on the Central line between Ealing Broadway and Hainault or Loughton, the Northern line between Morden and Edgware or High Barnet via Charing Cross, and the Piccadilly line between Cockfosters and Heathrow Terminal 5.
 The service was scheduled to launch on 11/12 September 2015, with the prospect of expansion across further lines in subsequent years.
 However, due to strike action, the start of the Night Tube was postponed until 18 August 2016.